EPCRA Sections 311-312

 - Where can I find more information on these requirements?

-Any facility that is required to maintain MSDSs (or SDSs) under the Occupational Safety and Health Administration (OSHA) regulations for hazardous chemicals stored or used in the work place.
+Any facility that is required to maintain SDSs (MSDSs) under the Occupational Safety and Health Administration (OSHA) regulations for hazardous chemicals stored or used in the work place.

 Facilities with chemicals in quantities that equal or exceed the following thresholds must report: